gabrielkoerich/gabrielkoerich/README.md

 My focus is on the backend, my passion is to understand the problem and come up with a beautiful software architecture to solve it.

-I also love to work with data analysis using Microsoft Excel + VBA or Redash, building usefull dashboards for businesses decisions.
+I also love to work with data analysis, building usefull dashboards for businesses decisions.

+In the last year, I've been focusing on smart contract development with Rust.

 #### Knowledge